o3de/o3de.org/content/docs/user-guide/components/reference/physx/shape-collider.md

 ## Colliders as triggers

 Triggers allow colliders to perform efficient overlap tests.
-Colliders marked as triggers won't have forces applied when they intersect with another collider.
+Colliders marked as triggers won't be affected by forces when they intersect with another collider.
 This is useful for detecting when something enters a certain area or when two objects overlap.
 Use Lua or **Script Canvas** to detect overlap.

 {{< note >}}
 Because triggers don't perform contact resolution, the contact points between a trigger and another collider aren't available.